kennolot/CTF-pi/2.weak_encryption/ctfpi2_0/README.md

 What encryption is it?
 If you're not sure there are tools like hash analyzer online.

 Are there tools to crack this encryption online?

-### Completion

-After you think you've found the flag, you may compare your flag with the one on `answers/flag.txt`